andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-The **Select Delivery Options** flow enables you to provide delivery choices to your customer at point of purchase.
+The **Consumer Options** flow enables you to provide real-time delivery choices - including delivery date, time, and carrier brand - to your customer at point of purchase.
 After the customer has chosen their preferred option, you can use PRO to create a consignment based on their details, and allocate that consignment to a carrier service based on the customers choice.

+The **Consumer Options** flow is most useful to your business if:

+* You want to present your customer with a dynamic checkout that offers delivery timeslot options.
+* You operate a single warehouse / fulfilment centre.
+* You develop and configure your own e-commerce platform.

 There are four steps to the flow: